anhaidgroup/py_labeler/docs/contributing.rst

 help the next person.

 .. contents:: Documentation:
     :local:

-About the *py_entitymatching* documentation
+About the *magellan_labeler* documentation
 -------------------------------------------

 The documentation is written in **reStructuredText**, which is almost like writing